 OWO endeavors to attitudinal change to facilitate sustainable development, socio-economical justice and equity in the society by advocacy, Education, strengthening, awareness, empowering, mobilization & capacity building of women, children and youth.
 LEARN MORE

-Oriental Women Organization (OWO) is an non-profit organization (NPO) registered since 2003, from Social Welfare Department under NGOs Registration Act 1961, that endeavors for attitudinal change to facilitate sustainable, economical and educational development, socio-ecological justice and equity in the society by empowering people through education, awareness raising, rights-based advocacy and capacity building while believing in the women, youth and children’s advancement as prerequisite of social, political educational and economic development in the region since 1999.
-OWO conducted workshops on 30 different topics related to women, children, education, gender and law related issues, more than 2000 learners become literate in our literacy centers, more than 1000 women have been providing advice, counseling, legal aid from legal team in Punjab to minimize incidences of violence on women.
-OWO established 20 NFBEs (Non-Formal Basic Education) and 20 ALCs (Adult Literacy Centers) in Lahore district, with the collaboration of the Literacy Department of Punjab Govt.
-All details about our work are also given in our web site www.owoPakistan.org.
+Oriental Women Organization (OWO) is an non-profit organization (NPO) registered since 2003, from Social Welfare Department under NGOs Registration Act 1961, that endeavors for attitudinal change to facilitate sustainable economic and educational development, socio-ecological justice and equity in the society by empowering people through education, awareness raising, rights-based advocacy, research, Rule of Law and capacity building while believing in the women, youth and children’s advancement and provision of rights as prerequisite of social, political, educational and economic development in the region since 1999.

-OWO’s major strength is wide and strong network which includes the Lawyers, Teachers, Journalists, Stakeholders, civil society organizations, students and individuals.
-Moreover, OWO has excellent collaboration with Law Bar associations, Press Clubs, Civil Society Organizations and International Organizations.
+OWO’s major strength is its wide and strong network which includes the Lawyers, Teachers, Journalists, Stakeholders, civil society organizations, students and individuals.
+Moreover, OWO has excellent collaboration with bar associations, Press Clubs, Civil Society Organizations and International Organizations.
 OWO also have the trained and experienced staff.

-OWO was awarded in 2010 in UN Millennium Review Summit 2010 for work on Millennium Development Goals (MDGs) for Empowerment of Women Youth by “World Summit Youth Award (WSYA)” in partnership of UNGAID, UNIDO, UNESCO, Knight Foundation etc from more than 630 entries of projects from all UN member countries.
+OWO was awarded in 2010 parallel to UN Millennium Review Summit 2010 at Washington DC. for work on Millennium Development Goals (MDGs) for Empowerment of Women Youth by “World Summit Youth Award (WSYA)” Knight Foundation in partnership of UNGAID, UNIDO, UNESCO, etc from more than 630 entries of projects from all UN member countries.

-For interested NGOs and individuals, please find the membership form provided in the links below.
-You may send them back to us by post, fax or email.
-Current Member NGOs and individuals are requested to update their contact information and send it back to us at the following email address info@owoPakistan.org.
+For interested Oriental Youth Wing(OYW) and individuals, please find the membership form provided in the links below.
+You may send them back to us by post or email.
+Current Member Youth and individuals are requested to update their contact information and send it back to us at the following email address email@example.com.